 The course modules are delivered via the Web in small, manageable modules.
 With the exercises, each delegate will need to allocate around seven hours to complete the course.

 WriteLessons, from Cherryleaf, provides you with access to a range of courses in technical communication.
-You have access to all of the courses contained within WriteLessons, under a monthly subscription plan.
+When you subscribe to this course, you also have access to all the other WriteLessons courses.

 Professional certification as a technical communicator